 Remote Control Shooting

-For remote control shooting, you can use an optional Remote Controller RC-6 (infrared) or Wireless Remote Control BR-E1 (Bluetooth), or an optional Remote Switch RS-80N3 or Timer Remote Controller TC-80N3 (both wired).
+For remote control shooting, you can use Remote Controller RC-6, Wireless Remote Control BR-E1, or Remote Switch RS-60E3 (infrared, Bluetooth, and wired connections, respectively; sold separately).

 Remote Controller RC-6